TransDiff/TransDiff/README.md

 - (Optional) If the error 'Loss is nan, stopping training' frequently occurs during training when using mixed precision training with 'torch.cuda.amp.autocast()', you can add `--bf16` to the arguments.
 - (Optional) If necessary, you can use gradient accumulation by setting `--gradient_accumulation_steps n`.

-Script for the Transdiff-L MRAR setting (Finetune Transdiff-L MRAR with a width of 1024 channels, 40 epochs):
+Script for the TransDiff-L MRAR setting (Finetune TransDiff-L MRAR with a width of 1024 channels, 40 epochs):
 ```
 torchrun --nproc_per_node=8 --nnodes=8 --node_rank=${NODE_RANK} --master_addr=${MASTER_ADDR} --master_port=${MASTER_PORT} \
 main.py \